danielcan/django-rest-framework/README.md

 # django-rest-framework
 Base project with Django and Django-rest-framework.
-Using docker-docker composition, plus a database with mariadb.
+Using docker, docker compose and database mariadb.